 Step 7: Prioritize your goals

-Once you have a list of things you want to achieve both in the short-term and long-term, you will next want to prioritize them.
+Once you have a list of things you want to achieve both in the short-term and long-term, you will next want to assess and prioritize them.

 How you prioritize them is largely based on your personal circumstances and preferences, but there are some overarching rules that you may want to follow: